 - Sores or infections on your feet

-- Symptoms that your blood sugar is getting too low (feeling weak or tired, trembling, sweating, feeling irritable, having trouble thinking clearly, fast heartbeat, double or blurry vision, feeling uneasy)
+- Symptoms that your blood sugar is getting too low (weakness or fatigue, trembling, sweating, irritability, trouble thinking clearly, fast heartbeat, double or blurry vision, uneasy feeling)

 You can treat early signs of hypoglycemia at home by eating sugar or candy, or by taking glucose tablets.
 If signs of hypoglycemia continue or your blood glucose level stays below 60 mg/dL, go to the emergency room.